pyodide/pyodide/docs/development/new-packages.md

 [conda-forge](https://conda-forge.org/) and open the corresponding `meta.yaml`
 file.
-This can be done either by checking if the URL `https://github.com/conda-forge/<package-name>-feedstock/blob/master/recipe/meta.yaml` exists, or by searching the [conda-forge Github org](https://github.com/conda-forge/) for the package name.
+This can be done either by checking if the URL `https://github.com/conda-forge/<package-name>-feedstock/blob/master/recipe/meta.yaml` exists, or by searching the [conda-forge GitHub org](https://github.com/conda-forge/) for the package name.

 The `meta.yaml` in Pyodide was inspired by the one in conda, however it is